anup-moitra/md102-intune-virtual-company-lab/00-project-overview/company-scenario.md

 This project is built for learning and portfolio purposes only.

 The lab environment is fictional, isolated, and not connected to any production company environment.

-The devices used in this lab are retired lab-only test devices.
-They do not contain production company data and may be reset, wiped, or discarded after lab completion.

-Before uploading screenshots to GitHub, sensitive information must be hidden or removed.

 Do not upload: